-(used to form nouns denoting the fictional universe used as the setting of a series, typically in combination with the title, main character, or creator of the series)
+(used to form nouns denoting the fictional universe used as the setting of a series (or occasionally a work), typically in combination with the title, main character, or creator of the series)

 The robots of the Dr. Whoniverse are being catalogued very nicely.]

 1985 Latest issue of ROM (99?) drawn by Ditko! in net.comics (Usenet newsgroup) 23 Jan.

 It seems to me that Ditko is more of a menace to the marvelverse than the dire waiths ever were.

 It is more than likely that these ‘external observers’ gauge and interact more directly with the Carterverse than we were originally led to believe from our measurements.